IIIF/api/source/api/extension/navplace/index.md

 ## 1. Introduction

-In [IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/) there is no property designed for a geographic location.
-The concept of location is a first class descriptor for resources, and especially so for those resources connected to the humanities.
-It is important these resources have the ability to express this concept in a unique property.
+The [IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/) does not provide a property designed specifically for geographic location.
+However, the concept of location is a first class descriptor for many resources and thus calls for its own property to express the concept of "place".

 ### 1.1 Objectives and Scope